An Evolution Beyond Symbols

 How Does VBS Work?

 VBS deploys generalized linear models (GLMs) but adds advanced modeling techniques, including machine learning, to capture more details and patterns within data.
 This enables a more comprehensive score and a more thorough assessment of a vehicle’s risk.
-By assessing risk via more interactions and relationships within different variables that makes VBS so useful.
-The VBS model works to capture that interplay and dialogue within the data for a more detailed picture and in a easy to use and communicate score.
+Assessing risk via more interactions and relationships within different variables makes VBS so useful.
+The VBS model captures interactions within data to create a more detailed picture and an easy-to-use score

 Roosevelt C. Mosley Jr., FCAS, MAAA, CSPA